This language that is every stone

 - Warraba Weatherall

-Born in 1974 in Buffalo, USA and of Pakistani background, Asad Raza works with experiences, human and non-human beings, and objects.
-He conceives of exhibitions as metabolic entities, zones of activity in which he constructs dialogue and scenarios between visitors and participants.
-Past works include Untitled (plot for dialogue), for which Raza installed a tennis-like game in a deconsecrated church in Milan.
-Root sequence.
-Mother tongue, first shown at the 2017 Whitney Biennial, is a forest of twenty-six living trees with human caretakers in the museum.
-For home show, which took place at his apartment in New York, Raza asked friends, family and artists to intervene in his own life.
+Asad Raza was born in 1974 in Buffalo, USA, of Pakistani background.
+He works with human and non-human beings, experiences and objects.
+He conceives exhibitions as metabolic entities, zones of activity in which he constructs dialogue and scenarios between visitors and participants.
+Past works include Untitled (Plot for Dialogue), a tennis-like game installed in a deconsecrated church in Milan; Root Sequence; and Mother Tongue, a forest of living trees with human caretakers in the 2017 Whitney Biennial.
+For Home Show, which took place in his apartment in New York, Raza asked artists, friends, and family to intervene in his own life.

 -